-Ivy Chasing Dust Motes
+Cat Chasing Dust Motes

-I was digging through the cupboard where my crafts are and found a few small plastic baggies, the kind used for beads.
-They were only a few inches long.
-I set them up on the top of the cupboard because I didn’t need them and planned to throw them away.
+I laid them up on the top of the cupboard because I didn’t need them and planned to throw them away.
 Then I forgot about them.

-She likes to take the things she finds and place them somewhere.
-Often it is the bathtub.
-She decided to put the baggie on my new boho table.
-Since it a small surface and she’s a bit uncertain of it, she very daintily rose up on her hind legs and placed it at the edge of the table.
+Ivy decided to put the baggie on my new boho table.
+It has a small surface area, and she’s a bit uncertain about its stability.
+She very daintily rose up on her hind legs and placed it at the edge of the table.

 Right now she’s watching the slant of the sun across the floor.
 Yeah, she’s quite easily entertained.

 We went to acupuncture and land therapy yesterday morning.
-Now I’m to do some of his exercises with him at home.
+Now I’m going to do some of his exercises with him at home.

 I’m having lunch with daughter/daughters today.
 The younger daughter and I never know if her big sister will show up because she’s flipping another house.
-Sometimes she has deliveries or plumbers or someone coming to the flip house and can’t leave.

 So whether it’s daughter or daughters today, we shall have a fun lunch and catch up on the last two weeks.
 That’s our usual meet, every two weeks on Friday.